surgatengit/Procrastinateshell/README.md

 > [!NOTE]
 > An internet connection is required for the setup, but it won't ask you to use a Microsoft account or anything like that.
 ----
-# Only the Automatic Install Script
+## You can also use the Automatic Install Script
+The script ensures that the latest versions of winget, PowerShell, and Windows Terminal are functioning correctly on the system.
+It also customizes PowerShell 7 and installs or updates to the latest version the previously mentioned programs, in case they were not already installed or up to date.
+This automated process streamlines the setup and maintenance of essential tools, ensuring that the user always has access to the most recent features and security updates.
 > Download setup.ps1 and run from elevated powershell.
-# Programs and :star2: ProcrastinateShell :star2: will be installed, in any modern windows and windows server.
+# Programs and :star2: ProcrastinateShell :star2: will be installed, in any modern Windows, server flavour too.
 # Marvelous! :point_left:

-# 3- The procrastinateShell:
+# The procrastinateShell:
+This is a customization for any shell, although it's primarily designed for PowerShell.
+Its main purpose is to provide contextual information and enhance screenshots taken during various penetration testing scenarios.
+However, it also includes additional features simply because they can be implemented and might prove useful.

+The customization aims to streamline the pentesting process by offering relevant data at a glance, making it easier to document findings and maintain situational awareness.
+While its core functionality focuses on penetration testing, the versatility of this customization allows it to be adapted for other command-line work as well.

 ![pentestcatinationShell](https://github.com/user-attachments/assets/73f8e32d-9d5e-4285-920f-af83527dc2fe)

 ## Thanks to: